oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 ### Comments and Discussion

-For more information see this BugZilla link: <https://bugzilla.redhat.com/show_bug.cgi?id=1112332>
+For more information see the following BugZilla link: <https://bugzilla.redhat.com/show_bug.cgi?id=1112332>

 *   Refer to [Talk:Your feature name](Talk:Your feature name)